ucarlos/CSC4110-Rain-Alert/Readme.md

 # CSC 4110 Project &#x2013; Rain Detector using a Raspberry Pi

+This is the Post Project Branch of the Rain Alert Application.
 This repository contains all the files needed to use a Raspberry Pi as a Rain Detector, which reports changes in local rain levels to a email server, as well as other options.
-This project was led by Ulysses Carlos (myself) and Jared Goldman.
+Ulysses Carlos is the main contributor and will add some of the application functions that could not be added in time.

+## Future Additions

+-   Functional Text-based UI
+-   Make Sensor tracking work in the background to enable other components of the application to be used.
+-   Improved Function Options
+-   Debug Mode

 ## Project Timeline